Do the mRNA vaccines cause infertility? (UPDATED*)

 At this time, there is no evidence showing that COVID-19 vaccines causes infertility.
 This concern stems from information that protein called syncytin-1, which is found in the placenta in mammals, shares similar genetic instruction with part of the COVID-19 spike protein.
 It is postulated that if the vaccine causes the body to produce antibodies against the spike protein, it will also cause it to produce antibodies to syncytin-1, leading to infertility.
 Currently, there is no evidence to support this theory.
 Neither COVID-19 mRNA vaccines contain syncytin-1, nor does the mRNA used in the vaccines encode for syncytin-1.
 In addition, the spike protein formed as a result of vaccination with either COVID-19 mRNA vaccines and syncytin-1 are structurally very dissimilar.
 No data indicates the antibodies formed as a result of COVID-19 mRNA vaccination target syncytin-1.

-In December, The American Society of Reproductive Medicine COVID-19 Task Force issued a statement which included the following statements.
+In January 2021, The American Society of Reproductive Medicine COVID-19 Task Force issued a statement which included the following:

 In January 2021, the Society for Male Reproduction and Urology and the Society for the Study of Male Reproduction issues the following statement:

 The COVID-19 vaccine should not be withheld from men desiring fertility who meet criteria for vaccination.